A mum’s story…

 The aftermath is difficult to articulate, even now eight years later.
 Three families have been left heartbroken.
 I think of them too as I write this.

-By [a date], my son had been charged with murder.
+My son had been charged with murder.
 His first offence.
 It would be almost two weeks before I got to see him.
 But at least I could see my son.
 I was all too aware that the other mum would never see her son again.

 In the immediate hours and days after Scot’s arrest, I lost my home.
 It became a crime scene, rather than my home.